apache/doris/docs/en/docs/advanced/variables.md

 * `query_timeout`

     Used to set the query timeout.
-This variable applies to all query statements in the current connection, as well as INSERT statements.
+This variable applies to all query statements in the current connection.
+Particularly, timeout of INSERT statements is recommended to be managed by the insert_timeout below.
 The default is 5 minutes, in seconds.

+* `insert_timeout`
+    Used to set the insert timeout.
+This variable applies to INSERT statements particularly in the current connection, and is recommended to manage long-duration INSERT action.
+The default is 4 hours, in seconds.
+It will lose effect when query_timeout is greater than it self.

 * `resource_group`